 Armahizer M*, Seybert AL, Smithburger PL, Kane-Gill SL.
 Drug-drug interactions contributing to QT prolongation in the ICU.

-Kloet MA*, Lohr BR*, Smithburger PL, Seybert AL, Kane-Gill SL.
-Assessment of inpatient boxed warning adherence.
-J Patient Saf 2014; epub ahead of print
+Kloet MA*, Lohr B*, Smithburger PL, Seybert AL, Kane-Gill SL.
+Prospective assessment of inpatient boxed warning prescriber adherence.
+J Patient Saf.
+J Patient Saf.
+2017;13(1):25-30

 Wong A*, Benedict NJ, Armahizer MJ, Kane-Gill SL.
 Evaluation of adjunctive ketamine to benzodiazepines for the management alcohol withdrawal syndrome.
 Ann Pharmacother 2015;49:14-9